Link to our HOME page

 A number of Japanese women also came to Western Australia and studies indicate that at least 50% were involved in prostitution.
 In Japanese society this was an occupation like any other and did not carry the stigma that is present in western society.
 The Japanese areas of the towns they settled in were known to be basically quiet and law-abiding.

 The Anti-Asiatic League was formed in Coolgardie only two years after gold was discovered in 1892.
-This was to be the fore-runner of the White Australia policy (one of the first enactments by the new Federal Government in 1901).
+This was to be the fore-runner of the White Australia Policy (one of the first enactments by the new Federal Government in 1901).
 Despite the draconian measure introduced to curb new immigration from Asia, most of the Japanese (and Chinese) who were already in Australia gained exemption from the newly introduced language tests that were imposed on new arrivals.

 In the late 1930s there were attempts by Nippon Steel to get access to the vast iron ore deposits at Yampi Sound.
 A dummy company (Brassert Co.) was formed and if negotiations had succeeded, Nippon Steel would have gained control over a very valuable Australia natural asset.
 As it turned out the Federal Government foresaw the likelihood of war with Japan and placed an embargo on all mineral exports.